Rangers get center J.T. Miller from Canucks in multiplayer deal

 The Rangers sent center Filip Chytil, defenseman Victor Mancini and a 2025 conditional draft pick to Vancouver.
 New York also received defensemen Jackson Dorrington and Erik Brannstrom.

 The Canucks were expected to trade either Miller or Elias Pettersson after a reported rift between the two stars.
-Miller was a last-minute scratch before Vancouver played at Dallas on Friday, and the teams announced the deal during the game.
+Miller was a last-minute scratch before Vancouver’s 5-3 loss at Dallas on Friday, and the teams announced the deal during the game.

+“I want to thank J.T. for his time here in Vancouver,” Canucks general manager Patrik Allvin said in a statement.
+“J.T. was a passionate impact player and good leader for our hockey team.
+Moving him was not an easy decision but we are pleased with our return from the Rangers.
+Both Filip and Victor are good additions for our club and we are excited to see what they bring to us on the ice.”

 Miller, 31, was drafted by the Rangers with the 15th overall pick in the 2011 NHL draft and spent parts of six seasons in New York before being dealt to Tampa Bay along with defenseman Ryan McDonagh on Feb.
 26, 2018.